saumsh100/newFrontend/README.md

 Inside folde `server/seeders/` are seeder files.
 You can use this to seed database.

+To see example usage in route, go to `server/api/routes/segment/index.js`

 NOTE: I haven't added migrations

 ##### Rebuild/Seed database